Kluivert clarifies his position on the Saudi League to Koora | Goal.com Kenya

 In his interview with Koora, Kluivert also predicts the winner of El Clásico and the Champions League.

-On the prospect of his sons playing professionally in Saudi Arabia, he noted, "Shane is only 18, so it's a bit early for him.
-As for Justin and Robin, it could be a option soon.
-If a move to the Saudi league came up, it would be a great chance—why not?
-As you can see, lots of players are heading there."
+On the prospect of his sons playing professionally in Saudi Arabia, he added: "Shane is only 18, so it's too soon for him.
+As for Justin and Robin, it could be a option in the near future.
+If a move to the Saudi league materialises, it would be a great chance – why not?
+As you can see, many players are heading there."

 Kluivert has four sons: Shane (Barcelona's youth team), Justin (Bournemouth), Robin (Olympique de Marseille) and Quincy (currently without a club).